FBDev64/Homelab/Documentation/Pi.md

 ## Tasks

-It runs a Pi-Hole server, and in some cases, it will be a test environment for my projects.
+It only runs a webpage, that's it.
+I am currently searching ideas.
-It also has no-ip, but the webpage is in french.
+It also has no-ip.

 ## Specifications